maantjemol/E-meeuw/documentation/webserver.md

 `build()` returns a HTTP message.
 The message is created by parsing the `webpath` variable in a string containing a template for this message.
 In the template, the statuscode is already set to 301 and the cache-control is turned off, meaning browsers are not allowed to cache a response and must pull it from the server each time it's requested.
 This is necessary to keep the browser from passing over the original location indefinitely.

 ## class Apiroute()
-A class to format a HTTP response to ... based on information from the api?
+A class to format a HTTP response so it is able to connect to the api route.

 ### method Build()
-The cookie and succes variable obtained when executing responseFunc are formatted to a JSON string by `json.dumps`.
+The `cookie` and `succes` variables obtained when executing responseFunc are formatted to a JSON string by `json.dumps`.
 `build()` returns a HTTP message with `statuscode` 200, the JSON string and `contentType` "application/json".

 ## class Request()